romainm13/android2windows-mtp-backup/README.md

 ### Bug fixed

-In the oldest version of the other repository, there was an issue where the Shell.Application wouldn't detect all files unless the folder on the phone to be backed up was opened in Windows Explorer previously.
+In the oldest version of @nolasan's repository, there was an issue where the Shell.Application wouldn't detect all files unless the folder on the phone to be backed up was opened in Windows Explorer previously.

 This problem has been solved by opening each Windows Explorer and waiting for all files to be loaded before closing it (recursively).